Gluten-Free Naan Bread

 Make it a Meal

-Most people ting about serving naan with Indian meals like Butter Chicken.
+Most people think about serving naan with Indian meals like Butter Chicken.
 But you can serve this naan recipe with a variety of dishes, either by using it as a wrap or as a bread accompaniment.
 Here are some of my suggestions for how to eat naan bread:

 A plate of gluten-free naan.